Citations Affected: IC 35-38-2-2.3 ; IC 35-47; IC 35-50-2-9.

 applicant has previously held an Indiana license to carry a handgun

-and, if so, the serial number of the license and year issued, whether his
+and, if so, the serial number of the license and year issued, whether the

-license has ever been suspended or revoked, and if so, the year and
+applicant's license has ever been suspended or revoked, and if so, the

-reason for the suspension or revocation, and the applicant's reason for
+year and reason for the suspension or revocation, and the applicant's

-desiring a license.
-The officer to whom the application is made shall
+reason for desiring a license.
+The officer to whom the application is

-conduct an investigation into the applicant's official records and verify
+made shall conduct an investigation into the applicant's official records

-thereby the applicant's character and reputation, and shall in addition
+and verify thereby the applicant's character and reputation, and shall in

-verify for accuracy the information contained in the application, and
+addition verify for accuracy the information contained in the

-shall forward this information together with his recommendation for
+application, and shall forward this information together with

-(d) The superintendent may make whatever further investigation he deems necessary.
-Whenever disapproval is recommended, the officer to whom the application is made shall provide the superintendent and the applicant with his complete and specific reasons, in writing, for the recommendation of disapproval.
+(d) The superintendent may make whatever further investigation the superintendent deems necessary.
+Whenever disapproval is recommended, the officer to whom the application is made shall provide the superintendent and the applicant with the officer's complete and specific reasons, in writing, for the recommendation of disapproval.

 (1) has been convicted of a felony;